Table of Contents

 A juicer separates the fibre from the rest of the fruit or vegetables.
 This leaves only the juice for you to drink.
 The remaining fibre pulp is discarded.
 This means that with the help of a juicer you can pack more fruit or veggies in per cup and you get all your vitamins and nutrients in the most easily digestible form.

 The Benefits Of Juicing.

 When you extract the juice from your fruit and veggies, you leave all of the indigestible fibrous pulp behind.
-The vitamin and mineral packed juice is easily absorbed by your body so the goodness goes straight to where you need it.
+The vitamin and mineral-packed juice is easily absorbed by your body so the goodness goes straight to where you need it.

 Pack in More Goodness:

-The juicing process removes a lot of the bulk from your drink, so you can pack the vitamins and nutrients from a lot more fruits and vegetables into the same sized glass.
+The juicing process removes a lot of the bulk from your drink, so you can pack the vitamins and nutrients from a lot more fruits and vegetables into the same-sized glass.

-The liquid content of the juice is easy on your digestive system because the fibre has been removed.
+The liquid content of the juice is easy on your digestive system because the fiber has been removed.
 If you have digestive problems then this can be a great way to give your system a break without missing out on any essential nutrients.